elspeth87/Amelia-Charlotte-Campaign/BASIC-RULES.md

 ## Basics

 As your DM, it's my job to make sure you understand what's going on and enjoy yourselves.
-Everytime you experience a a new aspect of the game for the first time I'll walk you through it.
+Everytime you experience a new aspect of the game for the first time I'll walk you through it.
 I'll also make suggestions about actions until you become more comfortable.

 ## Table Rules